As Mayor and a member of the Chatham Township Committee I remain committed to:

 Ensuring that your tax dollars are being prudently spent remains of utmost importance and I continue to take pride in the Committee's efforts to prudently manage expenses while increasing awareness of the budget process so all residents understand how their tax dollars are being spent.

 Looking ahead, we will continue to maintain a balance of prudent fiscal responsibility while meeting the quality-of-life needs of our residents.
 We have made a concerted effort over the past two years, to increase transparency and awareness of the Township budget process in an effort to educate and inform our residents on how their hard-earned money is being spent in the Township.
 I encourage you to view replays of our prior Committee meetings where we discuss the budget.

 We need to use common sense when it comes to reviewing proposed regulations, and review these proposals in a thoughtful manner to ensure that they are not onerous.
 I continue to review proposed rules and regulations from a broader perspective with a view of what’s best for the broader community and not necessarily what’s expedient or will benefit a select few.
 This is reflected in a recent discussion around regulating outdoor fireplaces.

 I’m committed to finding ways to further protect our environment and investigate initiatives that will further beautify our community and increase greater awareness and use of our open space.

-Last year we opened the 136-acre Giralda Farms Nature Preserve to the public as a result of the Committee's decision to acquire the property.
+We preserved the 136-acre Giralda Farms Nature Preserve for the public as a result of the Committee's decision to acquire the property.
 For the first time in more than a century the general public is now able to walk freely on the property.
 This acquisition will forever be protected for future generations and is one all residents should take pride in.

-Recognizing the important role our seniors play in our community, during our 2016 Senior Center Donors Event I pledged to support our seniors and work on their behalf to Build a Better Chatham.
-Please see the attached pledge.
+Recognizing the important role our seniors play in our community, I have pledged to support our seniors and work on their behalf to Build a Better Chatham.

 A Commitment To: